-The Arts x Tech Lab 2021 is the National Arts Council (NAC)’s inaugural innovation lab that fosters collaboration between the arts and technology sectors.
+The Arts x Tech Lab 2021 is the National Arts Council (NAC)’s inaugural lab that fosters collaboration between the arts and technology sectors.
 The Lab is designed to empower creatives, artists and technologists to engage in innovative experiments and collaborations.
 It also aims to build capabilities, co-drive innovation and support changemakers from within the arts and technology sectors.

 The Lab’s Focus

 The Lab focuses on supporting arts-technology ideas and proposals across six challenge statements which address topics such as reimagining artistic practice, creative solutions to connect people from different communities, blending artistic and heritage experiences, and new perspectives to the National Collection of the National Museum of Singapore.
 The Lab's participants have addressed one of the six challenge statements.

 Through an Open Call conducted in early 2021, 10 final participants are selected to take part in the eight-month lab, scheduled from June 2021 across two phases.

 Each phase of the Lab is shaped according to the level of readiness of the participants and customised with their proposals in mind.
 Throughout the Lab, group activities including a mid-point sharing are conducted to support the participants’ learning as well as consultation and guidance offered as needed, on top of funding support for each phase.

 In the second phase, participants develop a prototype, proof of concept, work-in-progress experience, or minimum viable product.